chingu-voyages/soloproject-tier1-favfonts/README.md

 As a Tier 1 project there is no need to use the [Google Fonts API](https://developers.google.com/fonts) to retrieve font information.
 Instead, you may select and hardcode information for 10 or more fonts to display in your app.

-Even though the font creator is shown in the gif there is no requirement that you include it since it's not available in the Google API.
+Even though the name of the creator of the font is shown in the gif there is no requirement that you include it since it's not available in the Google API.

 General instructions for all Pre-Work Projects can also be found in the Chingu Voyage Handbook (URL posted in the #read-me-first channel on Discord).